Intersections on tropical moduli spaces: Intersections on the space of abstract curves

-Analogues of Psi-classes on tropical $\calM_n$ have been defined recently by G. Mikhalkin (\cite{Mi07}).
-How such Psi-classes intersect is discussed in \cite{KM07}.
+Analogues of Psi-classes on tropical $\calM_n$ have been defined by G. Mikhalkin (\cite{Mi07}).
+Their intersections were studied in in \cite{KM07}.
 We use the notion Psi-divisor instead of Psi-class to emphasize that, in contrast to the algebro-geometric case, tropically Psi-divisors are \emph{not} defined up to rational equivalence.
-In fact, \ref{PsiAsBoundary} suggests that we should think of a tropical Psi-divisor as a boundary representation of the corresponding Psi-class.
+(Again, in the toric geometry language, the tropical Psi-divisors are just the Minkowski weights associated to the classical ones.)
+In order to perform intersections, we need to describe our Psi-divisors by rational functions.
 Let us recall the important definitions and results of \cite{KM07} here.

 \begin{definition} We define the \emph{$k$-th Psi-function $\psi_k$} by

 for all partitions $I|J$ with $|I|, |J| \geq 2$ and $k \in J$. \end{definition}

 \begin{remark} Our function $\psi_k$ equals the function $\frac{1}{\binom{n-1}{2}} f_k$ defined in \cite{KM07} (follows from \cite[Lemma 2.6]{KM07}).
 In particular, $\psi_k$ is a convex function (cf. \cite[Remark 2.5]{KM07}).
 Note that in this paper, $\psi_k$ and $\varphi_{I|J}$ denote functions and \emph{not} their corresponding divisors.
 On the other hand, as mentioned in subsection \ref{completeintersection}, this is only a matter of notation.
 For intersection-theoretic purposes, the actual choice of a function defining the same divisor does not matter. \end{remark}